 At NJ Spine and Wellness, our team of Physical Therapists, Chiropractors, and Athletic Trainers will use conservative measures, such as therapeutic exercise, spinal mobilization techniques, chiropractic adjustments, and dynamic stretching, to relieve and eliminate your pain.

 Our Chiropractors can relieve your back pain through Spinal Decompression

 If you are experiencing chronic neck or back pain caused by Sciatica, herniated or bulging discs, or degenerative disc disease, Spinal Decompression might be an effective method to help you feel better and Get Better Faster!

 What exactly is Spinal Decompression?
 When back pain is caused by compression or pressure on the spinal cord or nerve roots, Spinal Decompression stretches the spine and helps to take the pressure off the affected nerves.

-Dr. Chletsos, one of our Freehold Chiropractic Physicians, breaks down in the video below.
+Dr. Chletsos, one of our Freehold Chiropractic Physicians, breaks down how Spinal Decompression can help you get better faster in this video.
 Click here to learn more about Spinal Decompression.

-Take a look at the below videos, exercises, tips and tricks on how to relieve Sciatic pain.
-When you’re ready, give NJ Spine and Wellness a call at (877) 333-NJSW or visit GetBetterVirtual.com so we can work together to create a customized treatment plan to fit your goals and lifestyle!
+Take a look at our videos about exercises, tips, and tricks on how to relieve Sciatic pain.
+Give us a call today at (877) 333-NJSW so we can work together to create a customized treatment plan to fit your goals and lifestyle!

 Be sure to consult with your healthcare professional before beginning any new exercise program.
 All exercises, even when performed correctly, carry risk.
 Nothing herein is intended to be taken as medical advice.